 - Taking advantage of the (unfortunate) fact that some teams (e.g., sales) may have more time to help inform or resource action plans that help position the business to win not just during, but after the downturn

-Once you’ve freed the resources, you should identity the capabilities that will help drive market leadership when growth resumes – If your company doesn’t already have a strong pricing capability, this is the time to build it.
+Once you’ve freed the resources, you should identify the capabilities that will help drive market leadership when growth resumes – If your company doesn’t already have a strong pricing capability, this is the time to build it.
 The specific priorities to pursue will vary from one company to another and areas of where to invest may include:

-- A pricing architecture (i.e., a framework that aligns prices to value creation by product / service, customer segment and channel) that truly reflects value, and the capabilities needed to maintain it
+- A pricing architecture (i.e., a framework that aligns prices to value creation by product/service, customer segment, and channel) that truly reflects value, and the capabilities needed to maintain it

 - A strong pricing team, including leadership (e.g., a named “Pricing Czar”) to provide clear ownership